This year's topic:

 Topic for the 2022-2023 school year is: "Who is an Everyday Hero that Brings Out the Optimism in You?”
 Who: Youth under the age of 19 as of October 1, 2022 (and is not enrolled as a degree seeking student of a post-secondary institution) in the United States, Canada or the Caribbean.
 There is no minimum age.

-How To Enter: Interested students must contact their local Optimist Club.
+How To Enter: Interested students must contact their local Optimist Club (find a club here).
 They need to submit an essay on the pre-assigned topic.
-To find out a contact, please e-mail the Programs Department at email@example.com.
+To find out a contact, please e-mail the Programs Department at firstname.lastname@example.org.

 The Essay Contest planning pages are intended for use by Optimist Clubs in organizing and conducting a contest in their Club.
 They contain no information on entering the contest and are of no use to students wishing to enter the contest.
 Students must contact their local Optimist Club.